ashutoshmjain/gita/src/how.md

 # Orthogonal publication:

 `Arjun Uvaach` isn't a periodic publication.
 We don't have new articles every week - or on monthly basis.
 Instead, a new version of existing articles is published.
 An iterative approach to refine the text, and the insights therein.
 I call this approach "Orthogonal Publishing".
 The idea is to revisit articles as many times as possible to see if there are new insights.
-Repeat the process many times so that articles start relating to each other and finally take the shape of a well formed book.
+Repeat the process many times so that articles start relating to each other and finally take the shape of a well-formed book.
 The side hustle is to capture the changes in a git repository -  to visualize the conversion of information into knowledge.

 A summary of weekly changes are listed in the [changeLog](./changeLog.md) every week.